ygamretuta/ygamretuta.github.io/index.md

 ---
 layout: page
-title: Hello World!
+title: Ruby on Rails Planeswalker
-tagline: Supporting tagline
+tagline: musings of an eager Ruby on Rails developer
 ---
 {% include JB/setup %}